Interleukin-2 (Proleukin®, IL-2, Aldesleukin)

 About: Interleukin-2 (Proleukin®, IL-2, Aldesleukin)

-Interleukin-2 is in the class of medications called biologic response modifiers.
-It is a type of protein called a cytokine that works to increase the production and function of various components of the body's immune system.
+Interleukin-2 is ia type of medication called a biologic response modifier.
+It is a type of protein called a cytokine that works to increase the production and function of some parts of your body's immune system.
 This protein is normally produced in the body, but in small amounts.
 By increasing levels of IL-2, the immune system gets a kick-start (specifically T cells and natural killer cells) to attack the cancer cells.

 How to Take Interleukin-2

 Interleukin-2 is given in two different ways.
-It can be given in higher doses into a vein (intravenously) while the patient is monitored in the hospital.
-It can also be given in a low-dose regimen via a shot placed under the skin (subcutaneous injection).
-The low-dose regimen is given on an outpatient basis (at home or in the doctor's office).
-The actual dose is dependent on your body size.
+It can be given in higher doses into a vein (IV, intravenously) while the patient is monitored in the hospital.
+It can also be given in a low-dose regimen via a shot placed under the skin (SubQ, subcutaneous injection).
+The low-dose regimen is given on an outpatient basis (at home or in the provider's office).
+The actual dose depends on your body size.
 Premedication may be given to lower the risk of infusion reactions, like fever, chills, nausea, and low blood pressure.

 Possible Side Effects of Interleukin-2